Minor2CCh/minium_minor_edition/README.md

 It can be loaded by holding and using the metal or gem you wish to turn into energy in your off-hand.
 To load, the gun must either be empty or have matching energy.
 The available energy can be found by looking at the recipes from REI or EMI.
+It can be enchanted with Energy Boost and Looting enchantments; Energy Boost is an enchantment that increases power and can be obtained at a certain rate from Mineshaft's chest loot.

 - Deepslate Miner